telerik/blazor-docs/components/grid/overview.md

 The grid can filter data automatically.
 You can read more about this feature in the [Filtering]({%slug components/grid/filtering%}) article.

-## Freezing columns

-The grid lets you freeze one or more columns.
-You can read more about this feature in the [Frozen columns]({%slug grid-columns-frozen%}) article.

 ## Grouping